sagemath/trac_to_gh/Issue 752.md

 # Issue 752: jacobians not wrapped for singular multi-polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/752

 Original creator: robertwb